Package 'nonprobsvy'

 penalty

-The penanlization function used during variables selection.
+The penalization function used during variables selection.

 a_SCAD